Shipra0312/CS4035-CyberDataAnaltyics/README.md

 # CS4035-CyberDataAnaltyics

-This project contains codes for the following topics in cyber data analytics as part of the CS4035 course taught at TU Delft:
+This project covers the following topics in cyber data analytics as part of the CS4035 course taught at TU Delft:

 Lab 1 - Fraud detection